blooks/exchange-rates/README.md

   /**
    * convert convert a specified amount of BTC to a specified currency for one date
+   * @param  {String}   fromCurrency     the currency to find the conversion rate
+   * @param  {String}   toCurrency       the currency to find the conversion rate
+   * @param  {Number}   amountToConvert  the amount of bitcoins to convert to the currency specified
    * @param  {String}   date             the day to look for in the database, if no data in database request to coinbase API
-   * @param  {String}   currency         the currency to find the conversion rate
-   * @param  {Number}   amountToConvert  the amount of bitcoins to convert to the currency specified
    * @param  {Function} callback         return two possible objects, error and result of the operation
-   * @return {undefined}                 not return value */ coynoconverter.convert(date, currency,  amountToConvert, collectionToRead, function (err, result) {
+   * @return {undefined}                 not return value */ coynoconverter.convert(fromCurrency,  toCurrency, amountToConvert, date, function (err, result) {

   });
 ```